Edinburgh-Genome-Foundry/Flametree/README.rst

 -----------

-Flametree is an open-source software originally written by Zulko_ and released on Github_ under the MIT licence (¢ Edinburgh Genome Foundry).
+Flametree is an open-source software originally written by Zulko_ and released on Github_ under the MIT licence (Copyright Edinburgh Genome Foundry).
 Everyone is welcome to contribute !
 In particular if you have ideas of new kinds of file systems to add to Flametree.